anji0731/Salesforce-project/README.md

 ## 1.Problem Statement
-Start with a strong, clear problem statement.
-This shows that you understand the business context and are not just building a technical artifact.

 Problem Statement:
 The company is currently managing all employee leave requests manually through email and spreadsheets.
 This system is inefficient and prone to errors, leading to double-booked time off, lost requests, and a lack of real-time visibility.
 This project aims to create a centralized, automated system to streamline the entire leave management process and ensure accuracy.

 ## 2.Technology Stack
-List the technologies you used.
-This is crucial for your mentor and for future employers to see your technical skills at a glance.

 Technology Stack:

 Platform: Salesforce